caesar0301/treelib/README.md

     # `cmp`, `key`, `reverse` are present to sort **node objects** in the same level.
     t.show([nid[,level[,idhidden[,filter[,cmp[,key[,reverse]]]]]]])

+    # To return a soft copy of the subtree with `nid` being the root; The softness
+    # means all the nodes are shared between subtree and the original.
+    t.subtree(nid)

     # Save the tree into file for offline analysis.
     t.save2file(filename[,nid[,level[,idhidden[,filter[,cmp[,key[,reverse]]]]]]])

-    # To return a shaddow copy of the subtree with `nid` being the root; "shaddow" here
-    # means all the nodes of the subtree are shared between the original tree and it
-    t.subtree(nid)